 Note: There are special admission requirements for the Paramedicine Program.
 Call 928.717.7910 for details.
-Click for more information about this program

-- A. Foundation Studies (12 credits)

-- 1. College Composition or Applied Communication Credits: 6

-- 2. Numeracy (Quantitative Literacy) Credits: 3
+- College Composition or Applied Communication Credits: 6 - Mathematics Credits: 3 - Physical and Biological Science Credits: 4 - Arts and Humanities AND/OR Social and Behavioral Science Credits: 61

-- 3. Critical Thinking Credits: 3

-- B. Area Studies (7 credits)

-- 1. Physical and Biological Science Credits: 4

-- 2. Behavioral or Social Science Credits: 3